 To confidently transition through the divorce process and beyond, it is vital that divorcing couples make prudent decisions during negotiations and understand how the settlement agreed to today will affect their financial future.
 With planning and analysis, sensible divorce settlements are not impossible and greater financial peace of mind can be achieved.

-If divorce is on your mind and you are concerned about the financial consequences - let's talk about how your interests can be protected and the ways you can more confidently transition into your new life. >
+If divorce is on your mind and you are concerned about the financial consequences - let's talk about the ways you can more confidently transition to your new life. >

-Data gathering and financial discovery that can support the preparation of your financial affidavit along with other financial statements and illustrations or projections required for your case
+Data gathering for the preparation of your financial affidavit along with other financial statements, illustrations, projections, worksheets, and/or asset tracings required for your case

-Identifying and analyzing the short-term and long-term effects of proposed settlements with a holistic lens that considers tax impacts, lifestyle, support needs, retirement and other financial objectives during divorce and beyond
+Identifying and analyzing the short-term and long-term effects of proposed and counter-proposed settlements with a holistic lens that considers tax impacts, lifestyle, support needs, retirement and other financial objectives during divorce and beyond

 A Certified Divorce Financial Analyst® is a financial professional who has specialized education, skills, and experience that enables them to objectively analyze both the short and long-term financial impacts of different divorce settlements.